 The way therefore long enduring, nearly rising beyond oneself

-The deeper my sense of how our species was — and might be — in a natural environment helps me find closure.
-By closure, I mean the simplest ‘answer’ to who we are.
-Naturally, we’re not going to return to that level of natural simplicity, but as nature appears to seek balance, I expect we will culturally evolve a more stable form of civilization—a new old way.
+The deeper my sense of how our species lived in our ancestral circumstances helps me find closure.
+By closure, I mean the simplest answer to who we are.
+Naturally, we’re not going to return to that level of simplicity, but as nature always seeks balance, I expect we will culturally evolve a more stable form of civilization—a new old way.

 Excerpts from !KUNG OF NYAE NYAE

 Lorna Marshall’s book, Kung of Nyae Nyae, offers some serious ethnographic detail for anyone wishing to deepen their sense of the old way.
-Nevertheless, her daughter’s books, The Harmless People followed by The old way: a story of the first people are more than enough to make the point, if you’re receptive and ready to find ‘closure’.
+Nevertheless, her daughter’s books, The Harmless People followed by The old way: a story of the first people are more than enough to make the point, if you’re also ready to find closure.

-I do hope this most brief selection works.
-All I wish is that it sparks curiosity and sets in motion your own quest to find the profound sameness that we share with our ancestors.
+I do hope this brief selection sparks curiosity and sets in motion your quest to find the profound sameness that we share with our ancestors.
 Note: The brackets “[” and “… ]” enclose contiguous excerpts.
-Also, I’ve underlined and bolded sentences that stand out to me, and added short comments here and there, in italics enclosed within parentheses ( ) .
+Also, I’ve underlined and bolded sentences that stand out to me, and occasionally add commentary in italics, enclosed within parentheses ( ).